Before asking for an AccessNI check

 - think carefully about the best time in the recruitment process to do an AccessNI check

 When a basic check is required

-An employer can ask all job applicants to obtain a basic check during the recruitment process.
-If a job requires AccessNI clearance to apply, you will need to arrange and pay for the basic check.
+An employer can ask all job applicants to get a basic check during recruitment.
+If a job needs AccessNI clearance to apply, you will need to arrange and pay for the basic check.
 A basic check isn't suitable for roles working with children or vulnerable adults.
 If you apply for the incorrect level of check and the certificate has been processed, AccessNI cannot give a refund.

 When a standard check is required

 The standard check is available for certain specified occupations, licences and entry into certain specified professions.
 You'll need a standard check to work as a:

 - veterinary surgeon